How To Code Sign Windows Kernel Drivers using EV?

 Hardware Signing Steps

 Step 10: After receiving the file, the portal will validate it.
-If you complete the overall process, you will see the Hardware option with Insights and My Access on your dashboard.
+You will see the Hardware option with Insights and My Access on your dashboard if you complete the process.

 #3: Creating a .CAB Package

-To sign and upload the driver, you need to create a .CAB package, consisting of .INF and .DDF file.
-When you save your driver code file in the release configuration, make sure that you have a binary file and debugging symbol file of the kernel drive.
+To sign and upload the driver, you must create a .CAB package, consisting of .INF and .DDF file.
+When you save your driver code file in the release configuration, ensure you have a binary and debugging symbol file of the kernel drive.

 And ensure that self-signed certificate information is no longer embedded within files, as you need to sign them using the Extended Validation Code Signing Certificate.